-where $a_I$ and $a_Q$ are the gain amplitude on the I and Q branches, respectively.
-When stated in dB, the amplitude imbalance is computed as $10\log(1+\alpha)$.
+where $a_I$ and $a_Q$ are the gain amplitudes on the I and Q branches, respectively.
+When measured in dB, the amplitude imbalance is computed as $10\log_{10}(1+\alpha)$.

-We choose the filter bandwidth $B$ and the sampling period $T$ to be $T=1/\left(2B\right)=T_s/N$, so that the Nyquist rate sampling of the filtered signal is used and every pulse is sampled by $N$ points.
+We choose the filter bandwidth $B$ and the sampling period $T$ to satisfy $T=1/\left(2B\right)=T_s/N$, so that the Nyquist-rate sampling of the filtered signal is used and every pulse is sampled by $N$ points.
 Within the $k$th symbol, we denote the $l$th samples of the I and Q branches as $r_{I,k,l}$ and $r_{Q,k,l}$ respectively.
-Then we have
+Then we have, with monobit ADC,

 and